VictorGoic0/RapidImageUpload/memory-bank/activeContext.md

 ## Notes
 - MVP uses mocked user IDs; JWT authentication deferred to post-MVP
 - Focus on core upload/progress functionality first
-- Deployment to AWS planned for Day 4
+- ✅ Deployment to AWS complete (Elastic Beanstalk with ALB and SSL)
+- ✅ Web frontend deployed to Netlify
+- Mobile app deployment (PR #24) removed from MVP scope - using Expo Go for testing
 - Demo video and documentation scheduled for Day 5